Nemanja Ćalasan

-Nemanja Ćalasan (Немања Ћаласан; born 17 March 1996) is a Serbian professional footballer who plays as a centre back for Kazakhstan Premier League club Elimai.
+Nemanja Ćalasan (Немања Ћаласан; born 17 March 1996) is a Serbian professional footballer who plays as a centre back for Uzbekistan Super League club Andijon.

 Club career

 Spartak Subotica

 Ćalasan started his career with Spartak Subotica, where he passed all youth selections.
 In 2014, he moved to local football club Bačka 1901, where he spent the 2014–15 season in the Serbian League Vojvodina.
 Next summer, he has joined the first team of Spartak Subotica, but shortly after he returned to Bačka 1901, this time as a loaned player until the end of 2015–16 season.
 At the beginning of 2016, Ćalasan signed his first professional contract with Spartak Subotica, and in summer of the same year, he became a regular member of the first squad.
 He started the 2016–17 season paired with Aleksandar Radovanović on the stopper places.
 After several goals for Bačka 1901 during the 2015–16 season in the Serbian League Vojvodina, Ćalasan scored his first SuperLiga goal in second fixture match, against Radnički Niš.
 During the 2016–17 season, Ćalasan made 32 matches at total in all competitions under coach Andrey Chernyshov.

 During the 2017–18 season, Ćalasan made 31 appearances in both domestic competitions under coaches Aleksandar Veselinović and Vladimir Gaćinović, finishing at the 4th place of the SuperLiga table. Ćalasan made his first continental appearance in the first leg of the First qualifying round for 2018–19 UEFA Europa League campaign, against Coleraine, pairing with Dejan Kerkez as a centre-back.
 In the first match of the next round, played on 26 July 2018, Ćalasan scored for 2–0 win against Sparta Prague.